The LSPM Triple High-Speed Power Meter is a three channel, high speed, high accuracy and high dynamic range RF Power Meter.

 Compensation of linearity, frequency and an actively controlled power sensor temperature guarantee accurate measurements from less than ‑75 dBm to at least +12 dBm.
 A dynamic range of >80 dB is achieved for many frequencies.

-The LSPM Power Meter’s high sampling rate allows for high resolution time-domain signal analysis.
+The LSPM RF Power Meter’s high sampling rate allows for high resolution time-domain signal analysis.
 The Power Meter can be synchronized with signal generators in order to realize high resolution pulse analysis.

 Features of LSPM

 - Frequency range from 9 kHz – 26.5 (40) GHz